-Written by attorney Nikiki Bogle, about 5 years ago.
+Written by attorney Nikiki Bogle, over 5 years ago.
 STAFF PICK

 Right to Remain Silent: You are not required to talk to the police when questioned about a crime.
 Do NOT give a statement.
 The Fifth Amendment and the Miranda decision of the Supreme Court... more

 Written by attorney Angelee Van Hon, 11 months ago.

 This guide will walk you through the basics of determining which governmental entity (State, tribal or Federal) may prosecute a criminal act that occurs in Indian Country.
 Background... more

 Written by Avvo Staff, about 7 years ago.

 While most laws exist to protect victims of crimes, criminal rights laws are in place to ensure that anyone accused of a crime is treated fairly and presumed innocent until proven otherwise.... more

 Written by attorney Heena Patel, 4 months ago.

 When you are accused of a crime, it can be very scary.
 You may have a lot of questions.
 Hiring the right attorney can be just as stressful.
 Below is a guide to help you choose the right... more